Unique Preference Aggregation in Design and Decision Making: APPENDIX

 \section{APPENDIX}

-This Appendix presents Examples E1–E3, which demonstrate specific conceptual pitfalls in preference aggregation.
+This Appendix presents Examples \#E1–E3, which demonstrate specific conceptual pitfalls in preference aggregation, complementing the theoretical discussion in the main text.
 We first consider a decision analyst seeking to review PFM prior to commencing his new assignment.